fschuhi/Digital-Garden-Workbench/testing/data/Test_Publishing.test_convertMarkdown.md

 <span class="counts">**[[0301 Preliminaries Regarding Voice, Movement, and Gesture - Part 1#^18-6|18-6]]**: _[[Energy Body]] (3) · [[Embodiment]] · [[Centre]] (4)_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-... the whole range becomes more evenly available, that the sound that you're sounding, that the body is sounding, can emanate full-bloodedly, full-bodiedly, with full presence and full _oomph_ from any place in the body, and you're comfortable.<br/>
+... the whole range becomes more evenly available, that the sound that you're sounding, that the body is sounding, can emanate full-bloodedly, full-bodiedly, with full presence and full <i>oomph</i> from any place in the body, and you're comfortable.<br/>
 </div></div>

 ---